 - Discuss how each person on your crew/team has a role and responsibility in recognizing and communicating hazards.

-- Using page ix in your IRPG, discuss the 5 Communication responsibilities every firefighter has.
+- Using Communication Responsibilities (Table of Contents section, white) in the Incident Response Pocket Guide, (IRPG) PMS 461, discuss the five communication responsibilities every firefighter has.
 Identify how your crew/team will translate these ideas into action when working in the field.

-- Using your IRPG page 7, discuss qualities of effective Escape routes.
+- Using LCES in the IRPG (Operational Engagement section, green), discuss the qualities of effective escape routes.

-- Activity: Using your IRPG page 8, mark off a Safety zone that would be effective for the area you are currently in or often work in.
+- Activity: Using Safety Zones in the IRPG (Operational Engagement section, green), mark off a safety zone that would be effective for the area you are currently in or often work in.
 Being able to see just how big a Safety zone will have to be to become effective can help us chose one quicker in the field.
 (FYI: The Safety zone guidelines in the IRPG are for no-wind and no-slope conditions.
 Make necessary adjustments in size to reflect realistic slope and wind.